-Series A and Series T8 securities are offered to retail investors investing a minimum of \$500 (\$5,000 for Series T8).
-Investors in Series T8 securities also want to receive a regular monthly cash flow of 8% per year.
+Series A, Series T6 and Series T8 securities are offered to retail investors investing a minimum of \$500 (\$5,000 for Series T6 and Series T8).
+Investors in Series T6 and Series T8 securities also want to receive a regular monthly cash flow of 6% or 8% per year, respectively.